MartinNonboDk/Event-signup/README.md

 Event Signup README

 **********************************************************
-A small demo signup website that utilizes npm and webpack to build and run.
+A small react demo signup website that utilizes npm and webpack to build and run.
+Scss for styling.

 Just open up a terminal or command prompt and run:
 "npm run build" to build the the site